-From washers and dryers to refrigerators and ovens, today’s homes are full of appliances that help with daily tasks.
-Washing clothes, doing dishes and cooking may sound like mundane chores, but all machines pose potential risks.
+Washing clothes, doing dishes and cooking may sound like mundane chores, but the machines involved pose potential risks.
 Discover the appliance safety hazards in your home, plus how proper cleaning and maintenance can keep these everyday tools operating safely for years to come.

 Appliance Safety Around the Home